About us: history, genealogy, Americana Catalog

 Records of the Bridgeville Circuit of the Methodist Church

 While these records are mainly about Town of Thompson locations, also included are Glen Wild and Mountaindale records.
-Note that these records in this download are not included on the Fallsburgh CD-ROM.
 Collected by Gertrude Barber in 1929.
-42+ pages, in PDF format, download now for $3.00.
+42+ pages, in PDF format, download now for $5.00.

 Bridgeville Circuit Methodist Records